mcast/git-stronghash/README.md

 * [ ] The licence!
 Either GPLv3 (my prejudice) or same-terms-as-Git, undecided.
 * [ ] Iterator for digestfile body --> are these commits present? --> if yes, are their trees and blobs?
-* [ ] htypes list written to digestfile header should contain 'gitsha1' for clarity
 * [ ] Iterator for treeful of digestfiles
 * [ ] Support submodule (commit object in tree).  `TODO: Ignoring submodule \'160000 commit 34570e3bd4ef302f7eefc5097d4471cdcec108b9 - test-data\' at ...`
 * [ ] Teach App::Git::StrongHash::Objects to subtract already-hashed objects